Home

 • At Line FK begin to form a hat top using decreases.

 • Line AB : pick up stitches from each existing stitch.
-Number of stitches is equal to original number of stitches at line AB.
+Number of stitches is equal to the original number of stitches at the line AB.
 Knit the top of the internal layer forming a hat pattern mirrored about line CD.

 Working in the rounds with circular knitting needles or double pointed knitting needles.